PET CT

 What to Expect?

-What to Expect Before the PET CT Scan
+What to Expect Before a PET CT Scan

 Do not eat or drink anything except water for six hours before your exam because food and beverages can interfere with the scan's results.
 Do not chew gum for six hours prior to the scan.